datacarpentry/image-processing/_episodes/07-thresholding.md

 displays it.

 Now is where the main work of the program takes place.
-First, we convert the image to grayscale and then blur it, using the `cv2.GaussianBlur()` method we learned about in the [Blurring]({{ page.root }}/06-blurring/) episode.
-The image passed into the thresholding method must be grayscale.
+First, we convert the image to grayscale and then blur it, using the `cv2.GaussianBlur()` function we learned about in the [Blurring]({{ page.root }}/06-blurring/) episode.
+The image passed into the thresholding function must be grayscale.

-The fixed-level thresholding is performed with the `cv2.threshold()` method call.
+The fixed-level thresholding is performed with the `cv2.threshold()` function call.
 We pass in four parameters.
 The first, `blur`, is our blurred grayscale version of the image.
 Next is our threshold value `t`.
 The third parameter is the value to be used for pixels that are turned on during the thresholding, 255.
-Finally, we pass in a constant telling the method what kind of thresholding to apply, `cv2.THRESH_BINARY_INV`.
-This instructs the method to turn on pixels with color values below the threshold value T and turn off pixels with color values above T.
+Finally, we pass in a constant telling the function what kind of thresholding to apply, `cv2.THRESH_BINARY_INV`.
+This instructs the function to turn on pixels with color values below the threshold value T and turn off pixels with color values above T.

-The method returns a tuple of two items: the value used for `t` and a new, two-dimensional NumPy array representing the binary image created by the thresholding operation.
-You may be wondering why the method returns `t`, since we passed the value in.
-There are other ways of using the `cv2.threshold()` method in which the threshold value is calculated automatically.
-For now, just focus on the binary image created by the method, `maskLayer`.
+The function returns a tuple of two items: the value used for `t` and a new, two-dimensional NumPy array representing the binary image created by the thresholding operation.
+You may be wondering why the function returns `t`, since we passed the value in.
+There are other ways of using the `cv2.threshold()` function in which the threshold value is calculated automatically.
+For now, just focus on the binary image created by the function, `maskLayer`.

 Since `maskLayer` is a binary image, it has only one color channel, and each value in the corresponding NumPy array is either 0 or 255.
 Here is a